The six basic factors

 - physical activity also increases air movement, so air velocity may be corrected to account for a person's level of physical activity

 - small air movements in cool or cold environments may be perceived as a draught as people are particularly sensitive to these movements

 If water is heated and it evaporates to the surrounding environment, the resulting amount of water in the air will provide humidity.

 Relative humidity is the ratio between the actual amount of water vapour in the air and the maximum amount of water vapour that the air can hold at that air temperature.

 Relative humidity between 40% and 70% does not have a major impact on thermal comfort.
-In some offices, humidity is usually kept between 40-70% because of computers.
-However, in workplaces which are not air conditioned, or where the climatic conditions outdoors may influence the indoor thermal environment, relative humidity may be higher than 70% on warm or hot humid days.
+In workplaces which are not air conditioned, or where the weather conditions outdoors may influence the indoor thermal environment, relative humidity may be higher than 70%.
 Humidity in indoor environments can vary greatly, and may be dependent on whether there are drying processes (paper mills, laundry etc) where steam is given off.

 High humidity environments have a lot of vapour in the air, which prevents the evaporation of sweat from the skin.
 In hot environments, humidity is important because less sweat evaporates when humidity is high (80%+).
-The evaporation of sweat is the main method of heat loss in humans.
+The evaporation of sweat is the main method of heat reduction.

-Clothing is both a potential cause of thermal discomfort as well as a control for it as we adapt to the climate in which we live and play.
+Clothing is both a potential cause of thermal discomfort as well as a control for it as we adapt to the climate in which we work.
 You may add layers of clothing if you feel cold, or remove layers of clothing if you feel warm.
-However, many companies remove this ability for their employees to make reasonable adaptations to their clothing as they require them to wear a specific uniform or PPE.
+Many companies inhibit this ability for employees to make reasonable adaptations to their clothing as they require them to wear a specific uniform or PPE.